 The economic analysis contained in this report is based, in part, on Inferred Resources, and is preliminary in nature.
 Inferred Resources are considered too geologically speculative to have mining and economic considerations applied to them and to be categorized as Mineral Reserves.
 There is no certainty that economic forecasts on which this PEA is based will be realized.
-Inferred Mineral Resources form the basis of 2% of the "potentially mineable tonnes" included in the plant feed schedule of this PEA.
+Inferred Mineral Resources form the basis of 2% of the Indicated and Inferred Mineral Resources included in the conceptual plant feed schedule of this PEA.